Pinkshell Azalea flowers

 An impressive deciduous azalea, featuring bright, elegant pink to white flowers in spring, before the leaves; bushy, upright habit of growth; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Pinkshell Azalea is bathed in stunning clusters of lightly-scented shell pink trumpet-shaped flowers with white overtones at the ends of the branches in mid spring, which emerge from distinctive rose flower buds before the leaves.
-It has green foliage which emerges light green in spring.
+It has green deciduous foliage which emerges light green in spring.
 The narrow leaves turn outstanding shades of orange and red in the fall.
-The fruit is not ornamentally significant.

 Pinkshell Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.